bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bacalhau-project/examples/blob/main/molecular-dynamics/openmm/index.ipynb)
 [![Open In Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/bacalhau-project/examples/HEAD?labpath=molecular-dynamics/openmm/index.ipynb)

 In this tutorial example, we will showcase how to containerize an OpenMM workload so that it can be executed on the Bacalhau network and take advantage of the distributed storage & compute resources.
 [OpenMM](https://github.com/openmm/openmm) is a toolkit for molecular simulation.
-Physic based libraries like OpenMM are then useful for refining the structure and exploring functional interactions with other molecules.
+It is a physic based libraries that is useful for refining the structure and exploring functional interactions with other molecules.
 It provides a combination of extreme flexibility (through custom forces and integrators), openness, and high performance (especially on recent GPUs) that make it truly unique among simulation codes.

 ## Prerequisite